FAQ's About Hair Removal Waxes and Techniques

 - That have lupus or AIDS

-- Undergoing cancer therapy including chemotherapy or radiation.
+- That are undergoing cancer therapy including chemotherapy or radiation

 - That have irritated, inflamed, cut, or sunburned skin.